EuropaCorp: "Cité du Cinéma", French movie studios

 EuropaCorp relocated to the Cité du Cinéma in 2012.
 This movie studio complex, located in Saint-Denis in the close outskirts of Paris, at build out will have a total of nine film stages, with another 12,000 square metres of space devoted to technical units and 2200 square metres for screening and reception rooms.

 The cinema, photography and sound engineering school ENS Louis-Lumière was relocated to the complex in 2012.

 EuropaCorp signed a lease with the Nef Lumière, owner of the tertiary complex, for space for its permanent staff and the film crews, with extra space for potential new activities.
 This tertiary complex is financed by both the Caisse des Dépôt and Vinci.

 EuropaCorp is a minority shareholder in the company operating the studios, joining Euro Media Group, Quinta Communications and Frontline.
-The Euro Media Group, which owns several film studios throughout Europe, will provide management of daily operations of these studios of Paris.
+The Euro Media Group, which owns several film studios throughout Europe, will provide management of daily operations of these studios.